icosa-foundation/open-brush-docs/user-guide/importing-images-videos-3d-models.md

 3. Go to the Menu panel (below your palette) and select **"More Options..."** **>** **Labs > Local Media Library > Local Images**.
 4. Switch between selecting images and models using the icons in the top left.

+You can organize your media files into folders.
+See [Folder Navigation](folder-navigation.md) for more information.

 #### **Add a 3D model**

 1. Copy any [supported](importing-images-videos-3d-models.md#supported-file-formats) 3d file to Documents/Open Brush/Media Library/Models.